bennybroseph/CleanBot/README.md

 # CleanBot

-A clean interface to manage Playerbots.
+A clean interface to manage Playerbots on WotLK 3.3.5a Servers.
 No more complex trees of buttons!

 Currently Requires: https://github.com/Wishmaster117/mod-multibot-bridge